odahu/odahu-docs/source/dev_general.md

 ## Pre requirements

-To participate in developing of Legion project you have to meet these requirements:
+To participate in developing of Odahu project you have to meet these requirements:
 * Linux/macOS operating systems (due to tools used for development)
 * Python:
     * [Python v3.6](https://www.python.org/downloads/release/python-360/)